 Mugo Web has developed sites for an award-winning news publication, a political pollster, book publishers, a major US network TV show, a major museum, an international financial institution, a travel agency, a hospital, and more.

 We are expert programmers and are known around the world for our work with eZ Publish.
+Most of our clients are in Canada and the USA, but we have long-term clients internationally as well.
 We are by far the most active eZ Publish contributors in North America and recognized leaders in the eZ Publish community.
 We observe development best practices and write our code with an eye to long-term longevity and support.
-We hone our core web development skills across the entire stack and keep up to date with web trends (such as cloud hosting and mobile sites).
+We hone our core web development skills across the entire stack and keep up to date with web trends.
 That said, we do not push shiny new technologies to our clients without being able to back up the business relevance.

 Some of what we do: